Aiken Planning Commission recommends brewing company, townhomes near Citizens Park

 The company would use the building that is already on the lot and move one of the exterior walls in to create the patio space.

-The commission agreed to recommend the request to Aiken City Council with a 5-2 vote.
-Members Bob Brookshire and Jason Rabun dissented.
+The commission agreed to recommend the request to Aiken City Council with a unanimous 7-0 vote.

 Another item on the commission's agenda was a revised concept plan approval for a 164-unit townhome development on Old Airport Road called Miller Landing.

-Note: Editor's note: This article has been updated to correctly reflect how the members of the Aiken Planning Commission voted.